 The neonatal intensive care unit (NICU) in the Wesley Women’s Hospital provides specialized infant care that is critical to sustaining and nurturing your newborn.
 Infants who have complications due to premature birth, infections or other health challenges are admitted for intensive neonatal care.

-Patient care team
+NICU patient care team

-Wesley's 30-year reputation for providing the most advanced neonatal care in the Wichita and North Oklahoma area is based in part on the hospital's clinical research.
+Wesley's 30-year reputation for providing the most advanced neonatal care in the Wichita and northern Oklahoma area is based in part on the hospital's clinical research.
 Wesley's highly respected NICU serves as a lead institution in presenting evidence about new ways to prevent infections.
 In fact, our NICU's internal rate of infection is among the lowest third in the country.

+Additionally, Wesley participates in national quality improvement efforts related to chronic lung disease, pain management, effects of lighting, sound, parental involvement and other topics.
 As a collaborative research support site, Wesley has managed five multicenter surfactant trials, helping to reduce lung disease and injury and infants' reliance on oxygen and ventilators.

-Wesley's LifeWATCH neonatal transport team works with the Eagle Med ambulance service to bring babies from hundreds of miles away to Wesley via ground and air ambulance.
+If the effort to further our hospital’s mission of always putting our community’s health interests and expectations first, Wesley's LifeWATCH neonatal transport team works with the EagleMed ambulance service to bring babies from hundreds of miles away to Wesley via ground and air ambulance.

 Most expectant parents don't feel completely prepared to have a baby.
 Whether you're just beginning to think about pregnancy or have already conceived, Wesley offers a variety of classes and information on all stages of pregnancy.
-Tours of the BirthCare Center, birth rooms and special care nurseries are available.
+Tours of the Wesley Birth Care Suites, birth rooms and special care nurseries are available.
 Take a look at all the classes we have to offer through Family Life Education.